INPUTrrr0/CSC2542Project/README.md

 The levels listed here are "clean" environments without the "variants" shown below.

-- Level 1 - Get wood (1 option): randomly generate few woods in the environment, just need to get one of them;
+- Level 1 - Get wood (1 subgoal): randomly generate few woods in the environment, just need to get one of them;

-- Level 2 - Build plank (2 options): get a wood, and use the wood in the workbench to get the plank; Build bridge (3 options): get a wood and a iron, and use the workbench;
+- Level 2 - Build plank (2 subgoals): get a wood, and use the wood in the workbench to get the plank; Build bridge (3 subgoals): get a wood and a iron, and use the workbench;

-- Level 3 - Build bed (4 options): get a wood and a grass, use workbench_0 to convert the wood into a plank, then use workbench_1 to convert the plank and grass into a bed;
+- Level 3 - Build bed (4 subgoals): get a wood and a grass, use workbench_0 to convert the wood into a plank, then use workbench_1 to convert the plank and grass into a bed;

-- Level 4 - Get gem (6 options): get wood, iron, use workbench_0 to convert the wood into a stick, then use workbench_1 to convert the stick and iron into a axe, use axe to break stone, and get gem; Get gold (5 options): get wood, iron, use workbench to build bridge, use the bridge in a right place (if not, the agent need to rebuild) , and get gold;
+- Level 4 - Get gem (6 subgoals): get wood, iron, use workbench_0 to convert the wood into a stick, then use workbench_1 to convert the stick and iron into a axe, use axe to break stone, and get gem; Get gold (5 subgoals): get wood, iron, use workbench to build bridge, use the bridge in a right place (if not, the agent need to rebuild) , and get gold;

-Noted that, "option" here means how many human instructions given (ideally it may learn those options).
-Of course, human can also regard all "get" as an option.

-- Variants: larger/smaller map size, more/less resource (default: 4 for each essential resources), distraction workshops/items (no use for achieving the goal), destructive actions (if you do that, you may never get to the goal), OOD (initial world scenario changes on each reset()), stochasticity
+- Variants: larger/smaller map size, more/less resource (*default: 4 for each essential resources*), distraction workshops/items (no use for achieving the goal), destructive actions (if you do that, you may never get to the goal), OOD (initial world scenario changes on each reset()), stochasticity

 - Different rewarding scheme: `./environment/env_wrapper.py`